 - Avocado Fudge Brownies – something for the sweet tooth in this rich and creamy recipe.
 Check out the full recipe HERE.

 Avocado Oil vs Olive Oil: Which is Best for Cooking?

-Avocado oil and olive oil have different flavour profiles.
-Avocado oil has a mild and nutty flavour while olive oil has a smooth and buttery flavour.
+Avocado oil and olive oil have different flavor profiles.
+Avocado oil has a mild and nutty flavor while olive oil has a smooth and buttery flavor.

 Avocado oil has a higher smoking point than olive oil.
 Avocado oil is also thicker and more vicious than olive oil.